Frequently Asked Questions

 Please call/email to discuss this further.

-Delivery is FREE OF CHARGE as standard to most addresses on the UK mainland.
+Delivery is FREE OF CHARGE for all orders above £100 (with a £12 standard shipping charge if under £100) to most addresses on the UK mainland.
 However there may be a surcharge for deliveries to addresses in remote places or over water.
 In some circumstances, a timed or Saturday delivery service may be available, but for an extra charge.

 Please note, as the delivery charge is waived initially, if for some reason you fail to meet the delivery at the pre-arranged time and place, then the cost of re-delivery cannot be waived a second time and would be passed on.